Jun 27, 2017, 11:13:09 AM CDT May 31, 2024, 11:51:09 AM CDT

 Little happy boy having classes with occupational therapist.
 Little happy boy having classes with occupational therapist.

-As your child grows, he/she will begin to hit certain developmental milestones like crawling, talking and walking.
+As your child grows, they will begin to hit certain developmental milestones like crawling, talking and walking.
 Although each child grows differently, children tend to hit these developmental milestones roughly around the same time.

 Typical developmental milestones